LASER: Learning Active Sensing for Continuum Field Reconstruction: Method

-\paragraph{Training.} The world model is trained entirely offline on a dataset of high-fidelity spatiotemporal field sequences $\boldsymbol{u}_{1:T}$.
-Different from AROMA, where sensor locations are fixed per trajectory, we randomly sample a new set of sensor locations ${\boldsymbol{x}^{(i)}_t}$ uniformly from $\Omega$.
-This forces the model to learn a robust representation that is invariant to specific sensor layouts, thereby generalizing better to the diverse observation patterns encountered during active sensing.
-The model is trained by maximizing a variational lower bound, combining a reconstruction loss, a latent regularization term, and the diffusion loss for the dynamics: where $\boldsymbol{\epsilon}$ is the true noise added in the diffusion forward process and $\boldsymbol{\epsilon}_\phi$ is the denoising network.
+The world model is trained entirely offline on a dataset of high-fidelity spatiotemporal field sequences $\boldsymbol{u}_{1:T}$.
+Unlike AROMA, where sensor locations are fixed per trajectory, we randomly sample a new set of sensor locations ${\boldsymbol{x}^{(i)}_t}$ uniformly from $\Omega$.
+This forces the model to learn a representation that is invariant to specific sensor layouts, thereby generalizing better to the diverse observation patterns encountered during active sensing.
+The model is trained by maximizing a variational lower bound, combining a reconstruction loss, a latent regularization term, and the diffusion loss for the dynamics: where the negative log-likelihood term reduces to an MSE reconstruction objective, $\boldsymbol{\epsilon}$ is the true noise added in the diffusion forward process, and $\boldsymbol{\epsilon}_\phi$ is the denoising network.